Pettersson-dev/Pettersson-dev.github.io/_posts/2025-05-09-capability-mapping-teamsport.md

   caption: "Photo credit: [**Photo by Nate Grant on Unsplash**](https://unsplash.com)"
 excerpt: "A Modern Approach to System Design"
 ---
 In the fast-paced world of digital transformation, every organization is chasing adaptability, alignment, and speed.
-But getting there isn’t just about deploying the latest technology.
-It’s about understanding what your organization is capable of — and aligning those capabilities to strategy, structure, and delivery.
-That’s where capability mapping comes in.

 ---